ssp21/ssp21-spec/ssp21.md

 }
 ```

-**Authentication-only session modes**

-* **HMAC-SHA256-16** - Plaintext is authenticated with HMAC-SHA256 truncated to the leftmost 16 bytes.
+* **HMAC-SHA256-16** - A MAC session mode using HMAC-SHA256 truncated to the leftmost 16 bytes.

-**Encrypted and authenticated session modes**

-SSP21 does not currently support encrypted sessions.
-Future versions of the protocol may support AEAD cipher
-modes like AES-GCM.

 ##### Certificate Mode

 The *Certificate Mode* enumeration specifies what type of certificate will be exchanged by both parties to authenticate